 Notes on Coming Off Antipsychotic Medication

 However necessary it may have been to begin taking medication, coming off a drug like olanzapine must be accompanied by informed help and guidance from knowledgeable practitioners who are familiar with the tapering roadmap, and in any case, should never be done abruptly.5

 Always seek guidance and competent help for planning your gradual discontinuation of heavy pharmaceutical drugs such as olanzapine, or similar antipsychotics.

-At the Alternative to Meds Center, we specialize in getting to the root causes of symptoms a person is troubled with and seeks to remedy these using scientific, effective and safe methods.
-Along with safe tapering programs, protocols are used to eradicate the reasons for someone’s insomnia, or eating disorders, etc. In documenting our successes, we know how well our clients have responded to sound and natural (non-drug-based) protocols.
-Our facility is beautiful, relaxing and welcoming and our clients appreciate the nurturing atmosphere and support provided.
+At Alternative to Meds Center, we specialize in getting to the root causes of symptoms a person is troubled with and seek to remedy these using scientific, effective, and safe methods.
+Along with safe tapering programs, holistic protocols are used to eradicate the underlying reasons for problems such as insomnia, eating disorders, or other symptoms.
+In documenting our successes, we know how well our clients have responded to sound and natural (non-drug-based) protocols.
+Our facility is beautiful, relaxing, and welcoming and our clients appreciate the nurturing atmosphere and support provided.

-Rather than being stuck on heavy medications for a lifetime, there are olanzapine alternatives that can be accessed at Alternative to Meds for relief and we encourage anyone interested in finding out more about our inpatient programs to contact us and we are happy to speak with you or your loved one about the program, insurance coverage, and any other questions you may have.
+Rather than being stuck on heavy medications for a lifetime, there are olanzapine alternatives that can be accessed at Alternative to Meds in a compassionate and friendly setting.
+We encourage anyone interested in finding out more about our inpatient programs utilizing olanzapine alternatives to contact us and we are happy to speak with you or your loved one about the program, insurance coverage, and any other questions you may have.

 This content has been reviewed and approved by a licensed physician.